MikeHopley/ftl-ships-strategy/index.md

 This ship has a strong start, but must manage drone parts carefully.
 At each fight, consider whether to use your beam drone, hacking, both&thinsp;&mdash;&thinsp;or neither!
 Remember that preventing a damage cascade is more important than hoarding resources, and this is especially relevant while you only have 1 shield.

 Try crew kills when safe: hack O2 then immediately destroy it.
+Hacking often lets you farm crew skill early, by de-synchronising enemy weapons.
+For example, Heavy Laser + Basic Laser is completely harmless once hacked.

 Don't forget the weirdly-placed airlock on the drones room!
 With a Lanius and clone bay, venting below 50% oxygen is reasonably safe.
 Consider doing this in the early game, to increase the chance that enemies target O2 instead of something that matters.